YasinOkat/MovusDashboard/README.md

 # Movus Dashboard

-This is an Android app developed for Movus Logistics to track of what's the current station of warehouse ramps.
+This is an Android TV app developed for Movus Logistics to track of what's the current station of warehouse ramps.

 # Screenshots